rebcabin/masr/specs.md

 ```

-# 23. SYMTAB-ID
+# SYMTAB-ID

 In ASDL, `symbol_table` sometimes means a
-`SymbolTable` and sometimes means an integer id of a
+`SymbolTable` and sometimes means an integer id
-`SymbolTable` that is specified elsewhere.
-MASR does
+of a `SymbolTable` that is specified elsewhere.
-better.
-MASR `->asdl-type` projects both of these
+MASR does better.
+MASR `->asdl-type` projects
-types, `SymbolTable` and `symtab-id`, back into ASDL
+both of these types, `SymbolTable` and
+`symtab-id`, back into ASDL `symbol_table`, with
-`symbol_table`, with its secret proviso.
-MASR
+its secret proviso.
+MASR exposes the secret,
-exposes the secret.
-ASDL embraces the secret.
+whilst ASDL embraces the secret.

 ```clojure
 (s/def ::symtab-id ::nat)
 ```

-## 23.1.
-Heavy Sugar
+## Heavy Sugar

 ```clojure